- Plan Structure and Operation

 External Communication Plan

 Describe how your department’s faculty and staff will communicate with external stakeholders (students, customers, parents, state officials, contractors, etc.) in the event of a disaster.
 Methods used include; email; instant messaging; web pages; telephones; among others.
-Please remember that all contact with the media will be coordinated by the University’s Marketing & Communications office.
+Please remember that all contact with the media will be coordinated by the Public Affairs office within University Relations.

 Critical operations of each department can be severely impacted during emergency incidences.
 In order to become resilient, the risk management planning section outlines threats that may affect the overall operations of the department.
 The identification and analysis of the risks that may have an adverse effect on departmental functions are important to reduce or eliminate potential hazards.